gip-inclusion/archive-communaute-wp/wp-content/themes/buddyboss-theme/readme.txt

 4. Upload the file 'buddyboss-theme-child.zip'

 == Changelog ==

+= 1.8.1 =
+* LearnDash - Fixed lessons assignment not clickable issue
+* MemberPress - Fixed 'Terms of service' option not showing issue for logged in members

 = 1.8.0 =
 * Licenses - Fixed PHP warning on license update